null-a/Stochy.jl/README.md

 ## Status

+This project is no longer under development.

+If you're looking for an actively maintained and more fully featured system you might take a look at [WebPPL](http://webppl.org).
+(Stochy is basically a half-finished Julia port of WebPPL.)
+You'll find many more alternatives in this list of [probabilistic programming systems](http://probabilistic-programming.org/wiki/Home#Existing_probabilistic_programming_systems).

+## Installation

-Stochy is in its infancy and you almost certainly want to use the most recent version.
-This can be installed from the Julia REPL like so:
+Install the most recent revision from the Julia REPL like so:

 ```
 Pkg.add("Stochy")